56P/Slaughter–Burnham

-56P/Slaughter–Burnham is a periodic comet in the Solar System with a period of 11.54 years.
+56P/Slaughter–Burnham is a Jupiter-family comet with an 11.54-year orbit around the Sun.
 It is the second of two comets co-discovered by Robert Burnham Jr. and Charles D. Slaughter.

 Observational history

 It was discovered in 1959 by Charles D. Slaughter and Robert Burnham of the Lowell Observatory, Flagstaff, Arizona during a photographic survey.
 They spotted the comet, with a faint brightness of magnitude 16, on a plate exposed on 10 December 1958.
 By monitoring its movement over a series of consecutive days, Elizabeth Roemer was able to calculate its orbit, suggesting a perihelion date of 4 August 1958 and an orbital period of 11.18 years.

 It was subsequently observed in 1970, 1981, 1993, 2005 and 2016.
-Its next perihelion will be on December 19, 2027.
+Its next perihelion will be on 19 December 2027.

 Physical characteristics

-The nucleus of the comet has a radius of 1.55 kilometers based on observations by Keck.
+The nucleus of the comet has a radius of 1.55 km based on observations by the Keck Observatory.
+Follow-up observations from the 2.5-m Isaac Newton Telescope revealed a much larger nucleus at 3.0 km in radius.